Bruce Ackerman: Criticism of judicial review

 Sandrine Baume identified Bruce Ackerman as a leading critic of the "compatibility of judicial review with the very principles of democracy," in contrast to writers like John Hart Ely and Ronald Dworkin.
 For his position as documented by Baume, Ackerman was joined in his opinion about judicial review by Larry Kramer and Mark Tushnet as the main proponents of the idea that judicial review should be strongly limited and that the Constitution should be returned "to the people."

-That reading by Baume of Ackerman fails to account for Ackerman's many arguments for judicial review in a democratic constitution, such as his Storrs Lecture, when he noted that judicial review "is part of a larger theme that distinguishes the American Constitution from other, less durable, frameworks for liberal democracy."
-As one of three principles of the economy of virtue, Ackerman sees a constitutional design for judicial review "that gives judges special incentives to uphold the integrity of earlier constitutional solutions against the pulling and hauling of normal politics."
-Ackerman has refined his approach but still asserts, "I refuse to join in the general retreat from judicial review that characterizes the contemporary work of many liberal constitutionalists."

-Works
+Personal life

+Ackerman is married to Susan Rose-Ackerman, also a professor at Yale Law School, who teaches classes on administrative law.
+Their son, John M. Ackerman, also an academic, lives and works in Mexico.
+Their daughter, Sybil Ackerman-Munson, is an environmentalist in Portland, Oregon.

+Books

-He is the author of fifteen books and more than eighty articles.
+He is the author of nineteen books and more than ninety articles.
 His interests cover constitutional theory, political philosophy, comparative law and politics, law and economics, American constitutional history, the environment, modern economy and social justice.